Balkan Discovery Trip. Day 6: Kotor & Budva, Montenegro

 The scenic view of Kotor Bay

-Before we continues to next city of Montenegro, we had been brought to a Tracia Leather Centre.
-A fashion show event has been put on us showing their leather outfit, which you can buy later if it suits you.
+Before we continued to the next city of Montenegro, we had been brought to a Tracia Leather Centre.
+A fashion show event has been put on for us showing their leather outfit, which you can buy later if it suits you.

-Then, our journey continue down south to Budva city, about 20 km from Kotor.
+Then, our journey continues down south to Budva city, about 20 km from Kotor.
 The city is facing the Adriatic Sea.
-The center of Montenegrin tourism, known as Budva Riviera, is well-preserved medieval walled city and sandy beaches.
-We got into Budva Old City throught the Velja Vrata, the Main Gate.
-Like Kotor, we walked along the alleyways if the city passed through the Bishop's Palace, heading to the Square of Salt.
+The center of Montenegrin tourism, known as Budva Riviera, is a well-preserved medieval walled city and sandy beaches.
+We got into Budva Old City through the Velja Vrata, the Main Gate.
+Like in Kotor, we walked along the alleyways of the city and passed through the Bishop's Palace, heading to the Square of Salt.
 If we were given some time, we hope to visit the Citadela and the Museum of Budva.

 Heading to Budva Old City